SourenP/pico_workshop/lesson_plan/day_1.md

 - We will now make some visualization.
 - I will explain the code and then give you time to copy and run it.
-- Today as I explain we won't be doing much exercises because I want to teach the syntax but at the end of the class we will do an exercise and for the next lessons we will do exercises as I explain.
 - Feel free to interrupt me at any point if you get stuck or have any questions

 #### Draw single